 - educating street children about sexual health

 - counselling services and treatment for affected children

 - care for street children with full-blown AIDS.

-The staff at Casa Alianza staff receives regular training on how to educate children about these issues.
-And we don’t just help the children living in our residential centres – we offer the same services to residents of other organisations who work with street children who don’t have access to preventative, educational, medical, and therapeutic services.
+The staff at Casa Alianza receive regular training on how to educate children about these issues.
+And they don’t just help the children living in the residential centres – they also offer the same services to residents of other organisations who work with street children who don’t have access to preventative, educational, medical, and therapeutic services.

 Since 2001, direct assistance has been provided to hundreds of HIV-infected children in the residential programmes as well as thousands of children on the streets.
 Also provided is confidential counselling via our free HIV/AIDS helpline.